Maswoodosama/Bone_Fracture_Detection/README.md

 This project aims to detect bone fractures in X-ray images using the YOLOv8 object detection model from Ultralytics,

-Bone fracture detection is critical task in medical imaging, This project leverages the Yolov8 mode for object detection to identify fractures in X-ray images accurately and efficiently
+Bone fracture detection is critical task in medical imaging, This project leverages the Yolov8 model for object detection to identify fractures in X-ray images accurately and efficiently

 # OVERVIEW